Umemura Quadric Fibrations and Maximal Subgroups of $Cr_n(\mathbb{C})$: Introduction

 The group $G$ is maximal if for every $G$-equivariant Sarkisov program from $X/S$ to another Mori fibre space $Y/T$, the group $\Autzero(Y)$ coincides with $G$ (see \cite{Flo20}).
 The groups appearing in the classification of maximal subgroups of $\Cr_n(\kk)$ are thus automorphism groups of Mori fibre spaces.

-In total contrast to the case of dimension $2$ and $3$, where we have a full classification, and apart from some reduction results in dimension $4$ (see \cite{BF}) there is no theory of maximal connected algebraic subgroups rof $\Cr_n(\kk)$ for $n\geq 4$.
+In total contrast to the case of dimension $2$ and $3$, where we have a full classification, and apart from some reduction results in dimension $4$ (see \cite{BF}) there is no classification theory of maximal connected algebraic subgroups of $\Cr_n(\kk)$ for $n\geq 4$.
 In this paper we aim at initiating a study of maximal subgroups in higher dimensions.

 It is worth noting that, while in dimension $2$ and $3$ as a byproduct of the classification every subgroup is contained in a maximal one, this is not true in dimension $n\geq 4$ by \cite{FFZ23, Koll24}.

-In this note we produce many examples of pairwise non-conjugate maximal subgroups of $\Cr_n(\kk)$ for $n\geq 3$.
+In this note we produce many examples of pairwise non-conjugated maximal subgroups of $\Cr_n(\kk)$ for $n\geq 3$.
 More specifically, we study a certain class of $n$-dimensional quadric fibrations, called \emph{Umemura quadric fibrations}, and give necessary and sufficient criteria for when their automorphism groups are maximal in $\Cr_n(\kk)$.